Search

 • 22–26 minutes for soft, creamy chickpeas (perfect for hummus)

-Salt and Taste After Cooking: Once the pressure is fully released, open the lid and stir in salt, using 1 tablespoon of kosher salt per 4 cups of water used.
-Taste the chickpeas and broth.
-The chickpeas should smash easily but still retain their shape, and the broth should have a seasoned and aromatic taste.
+Salt and Taste After Cooking: Once the pressure is fully released, stir in salt using 1 tablespoon kosher salt per 4 cups of water used.
+The chickpeas should smash easily but still retain their shape, and the broth should taste seasoned and aromatic.
 Let the chickpeas sit in the hot salted liquid for 5–10 minutes to absorb flavor.

 Slow Cooker (Richest Broth, Set-It-and-Forget-It)